March 6, 2019

 Proper self-care helps us maintain a healthy body and mind, allowing us to be more productive, helpful, and balanced in life.

-Email me at firstname.lastname@example.org if you have a ‘Wellness Wednesday’ article you would like me to feature.
-I’m always looking to collab with and support my fellow bloggers!
+Additionally, email me at firstname.lastname@example.org if you have a ‘Wellness Wednesday’ article you would like me to feature.
+In other words, I’m always looking to collab with and support my fellow bloggers!